 Sustainability, well-known customers and partners, awards such as "Top Employer" or additional material benefits such as a company car and mobile phone were rated as less important.

-Many larger studies come to a similar conclusion: work climate and colleague cohesion are the most important things for Generation Y. In addition, work tasks should be interesting and meaningful, the work-life balance should be right, there should be opportunities for further training and the workplace should be secure.
+Many larger studies come to a similar conclusion: work climate and colleague cohesion are the most important things for Generation Y. In addition, work tasks should be interesting and meaningful, the work-life balance should be right, further training opportunities should be available and the workplace should be secure.

 What can you as an employer learn from these results?
 Generation Y cannot be convinced with empty phrases and entrenched corporate structures.

-If you haven't yet established company values, you're probably asking yourself right now, "What does my company actually stand for?"
+If you have not yet defined your company values, you are probably asking yourself "What does my company actually stand for?".
 Thinking about this is the first step in the right direction.

-To find mission statements that are reflected in your company's history, that are authentic, and that your employees can identify with, I recommend the book "The Meaning of the Company - What Are We Working For?" by Dominic Veken.
+To find mission statements that reflect your company's history, that are authentic, and that your employees can identify with, I recommend the book "The purpose of the company - what do we actually work for? by Dominic Veken.

-Already in the job interview you can check with the right questions whether potential employees really fit into your corporate culture.
+During the interview, you can ask the right questions to check whether potential employees really fit into your corporate culture.

 Let's assume that one of your values is "unquenchable thirst for knowledge".
-If you ask your candidates in the interview whether they have a thirst for knowledge, they will probably answer in the affirmative.
+If you ask your candidate in the interview if she has a thirst for knowledge, she will probably answer in the affirmative.
 However, if you ask them when their last training was and which book they read last, you will get much closer to a real "fit".

-At RAIDBOXES , there are six major values which, together with our Code of Conduct, determine our actions as a company on the one hand and how the entire team works together on the other.
+At Raidboxes there are six major values which, together with our Code of Conduct, determine our actions as a company on the one hand and the cooperation of the entire team on the other.
 The two most important guiding principles are freedom and performance orientation.

 We are performance-hungry and love productivity because we always want to be number one.
 To be even more productive, we work according to the SCRUM principle, for example.
 This allows us to launch new features even faster.

-Sales figures, financial plans and salaries RAIDBOXES are available to all team members at all times.
+At Raidboxes , turnover figures, financial plans and salaries are visible to all team members at all times.
 We always communicate openly and honestly, even in difficult situations.

-The company Buffer even goes one step further in this respect: The salaries and their calculation are not only for employees, but but for the whole public to see transparently.
+The company Buffer even goes one step further in this respect: salaries and their calculation are transparent not only for employees but transparent for the whole public to see.

 Our goal is to make everything even easier for our customers: as few clicks as possible, as self-explanatory as possible, as fast as possible.
-Our RAIDBOXES dashboard is also structured according to this principle.
+This is also the principle on which our Raidboxes Dashboard is also structured according to this principle.

 Whether in the team or with customers: Should emotions ever boil over, we remain friendly and understanding.
-Conflicts within the team are clarified directly and personally in order to resolve tensions immediately.
+Conflicts within the team are dealt with directly and personally in order to resolve tensions immediately.

-By communicating these values transparently and reviewing them in the job interview, we increase the chance that applicants will fit in with us and stay with the company for the long term.
+By communicating these values transparently and reviewing them in the job interview, we increase the chance that applicants will fit in with us and stay with the company in the long term.

-If mutual expectations arise during the job interview that cannot be implemented in reality, high employee turnover is inevitable.
-The right "fit" between employer and employee can therefore only be achieved if both parties know their needs and communicate them openly.
+If mutual expectations arise during the interview that cannot be realised in reality, high employee turnover is inevitable.
+The right "fit" between employer and employee can only be achieved if both parties know their needs and communicate them openly.

-As an employer, you should be aware that a transparent corporate culture is increasingly becoming a differentiating factor and that you can use it to score points in the "war for talent".
+As an employer, you should be aware that a transparent corporate culture is increasingly becoming a differentiating factor and that you can score points with it in the "war for talent".

-Basically, if you not only communicate your values, but also actively act according to them, you will exactly the employees who fit in with your company.
+Basically, if you not only communicate your values, but also actively act according to them, you will find precisely the you will attract exactly those employees who fit in with your company.